 |In right prism, the side faces are rectangles||In an oblique prism, the side faces are parallelograms|

-Based on the shape of the bases, it is further categorised in different types, namely;
+Based on the shape of the bases, it is further categorised into different types, namely;

 The formulas are defined for the surface area and volume of the prism.
 As the prism is a three-dimensional shape, so it has both the properties, i.e., surface area and volume.